-You will need to download the extracted architecture of the software system and group the top-level entities of the system into subsystems (and those subsystems into subsystems if necessary).
-Make sure you describe the process you followed to create your containment (contain.rsf) file.
+You will need to download the extracted dependency file of the software system and group the top-level entities of the system into subsystems (and those subsystems into subsystems as necessary).
+Make sure you describe the process you followed to create your concrete architecture.

-Your report should focus on the architecture of one of the top-level subsystems of the studied software system.
-Choose your subsystem to be distinct from the subsystems chosen by other groups.
+In addition to presenting the top-level architecture, your report should delve in the architecture of a subset of the top-level subsystems of the studied software system.
+Each group will be assigned a subset of subsystems to be distinct from the subsystems chosen by other groups.
 Ideally, the set of groups together will cover all the main top-level subsystems of the studied software system.
 Your report should describe the used architectural styles and list any noteworthy design patterns.
-You need to compare your concrete architecture against your conceptual architecture from assignment 1 (i.e., perform a reflexion analysis).
+You need to compare your concrete architecture against your conceptual architecture from Assignment 1 (i.e., perform a reflexion analysis).
 Make sure you investigate and report the rationales for any discrepancies between both architectures.
 Note that you can modify your conceptual architecture to fit your updated understanding however make it clear how your current conceptual is different from the architecture that you submitted in A1.